If you've been struggling to recruit the right people for your vacant roles recently, you're definitely not alone.

 Problem #1: Low Supply of Skills

 This type of skills shortage occurs because there simply aren't enough people equipped with the skills businesses require.
-This situation usually arises in fast-moving tech industries, where new programming languages and software emerge all the time
+This situation usually arises in fast-moving tech industries, where new programming languages and software emerge all the time and entire new job roles are created on a regular basis.

 Finding qualified employees is near impossible, particularly if you're outside of tech hubs such as London and Manchester.